-The new Google Penguin update brought many changes and one of them caused many sites to lose significant amounts of traffic.
+The new Google Penguin update brought many changes top blogs around the world, and one of them caused many sites to lose significant amounts of traffic.
 Just like you wouldn’t cut a cake with a chainsaw, you can over do it by optimizing your blog too much.
 The objective of this post is to tell you how to avoid this situation.

 1. Keyword Density

 Here’s the situation: You want to tell Google that your post is about a specific keyword.
 But, how often should you be using that keyword to accomplish that?
 Lots of bloggers will tell their readers that they should be keeping it between 2-5%.
 Before the update, I even recommended that.

 New experience has taught me that a keyword density between that range tends to read terribly.
 The solution?
 Take your desired keyword and only use it 1-2 times in your post.

 Another aspect of the Penguin update is that Google ranks sites that are valuable.
 They can tell this by looking at the following metrics:

 - Bounce Rate (Percentage calculated that shows how many people didn’t visit a 2nd page on your site)